-The Business School (formerly Cass) is world-renowned for its:
+The Bayes Business School is world-renowned for its:

 - Balanced practical and theoretical education for undergraduate, MBA and MSc students, and those on PhD and executive programmes

 - Knowledgeable academic staff with hands-on industry experience, long-term links to business and thriving research

 - Strong connections with City firms, international business and our community of students, alumni, and partners.